aws-samples/aws2tf/README.md

 ## Reporting Errors

-You may come accross some kind of error as trying to test everyone's AWS combinations in advance isn't possible.
+You may come across some kind of error as trying to test everyone's AWS combinations in advance isn't possible.

 **If you happen to find one of these errors please open an issue here and paste in the error and it will get fixed.**